What to expect when you visit

 - Advance booking

-- Timed entries with limited capacities
+- Timed entries with limited capacities for general admission

 - Sanitising stations throughout the building